ArnoldDP/OStim-Community-Modlist/README.md

 ### ReShade and Community Shaders

-Low graphics profile makes use of Community Shaders, by Doodlum.
-While its not quite as high end as ENB, it averages much better framerates while still keeping most of the nicer effects like complex grass and screenspace shadows.
+Lite makes use of Community Shaders, by Doodlum.
+While its not quite as crazy as ENB, it provides a lot of similar features.
+It also performs MUCH better, especially on older or low end hardware.

  </details>

  <details>
   <summary>Profiles</summary>

-  # High
+  # Quality

-  * Weather and ENB

-  This profile uses Rudy for NAT 3.1 with complex parallax enabled
+ This profile uses Rudy for NAT 3.1 along with higher quality LODs.
+This is meant for people who like to take screenshots more than play the game.

-  * LODs

-  LODs are generated with 3D trees and dense grass, fargrid is not upgraded to neargrid.

   # Medium

-  * Weather and ENB

-  This profile uses Cathedral weathers + mists of tamriel along with Zandgar's edit of Rudy for Cathedral weathers.
-Complex parallax is also enabled.
+ This version uses Zandgar's edit of Rudy for Cathedral weathers.
+LODs are generated using billboards without grass.
+This is meant for people who like to play and maybe take a couple cool pictures.

-  * LODs

-  LODs are generated with billboards instead of the hybrid 3D meshes used for high settings.
-Grass LODs are also turned off.

-  # Low
+  # Lite

-  * ReShade and Commmunity Shaders

-  Community shaders is used instead of a weather+enb combo, it still makes use of complex parallax.
-This saves a ton of fps at the cost of a lot of high end lighting effects.

-  * LODs

-  LODs are the same as medium, billboards for trees and no grass LOD.
+ Most of the large scale overhauls and gameplay mods are stripped from this version, including ENB and LODs.
+Instead it will only feature Community Shaders, OStim NG + a few addons, and some minor enhancements to vanilla textures/meshes.
+This is the one you want if you're on a laptop, or if you just want to skip the ostim installation and go straight to adding your own everything else.

  </details>